MicrosoftDocs/azure-video-indexer/azure-video-indexer/indexing-configuration-guide.md

 - **Basic**: Indexes and extract insights by using video only (ignoring audio) and provides the following insights: labels, object detection, OCR, scenes (keyframes and shots), and black frame detection.
 - **Standard**: Indexes and extract insights by using video only (ignoring audio) and provides the following insights: labels (OCR), named entities (OCR - brands, locations, people), OCR, people, scenes (keyframes and shots), black frames, visual content moderation, and topic extraction (OCR).
-- **Advanced**: Indexes and extract insights by using video only (ignoring audio) and provides the following insights: labels (OCR), matched person, named entities (OCR - brands, locations, people), OCR, observed people, people, scenes (keyframes and shots), clapperboard detection, digital pattern detection, featured clothing insight, textless slate detection, textual logo detection, black frames, visual content moderation, and topic extraction (OCR).
+- **Advanced**: Indexes and extract insights by using video only (ignoring audio) and provides the following insights: labels (OCR), matched person, named entities (OCR - brands, locations, people), OCR, observed people, people, scenes (keyframes and shots), clapper board detection, digital pattern detection, featured clothing insight, textless slate detection, textual logo detection, black frames, visual content moderation, and topic extraction (OCR).

 ### Audio and Video

 - **Basic**: Indexes and extract insights by using audio and video and provides the following insights: transcription, translation, formatting of output captions and subtitles (closed captions), object detection, OCR, scenes (keyframes and shots), and black frames.
 - **Standard**: Indexes and extract insights by using audio and video and provides the following insights: transcription, translation, formatting of output captions and subtitles (closed captions), automatic language detection, emotions, keywords, named entities (brands, locations, people), OCR, scenes (keyframes and shots), black frames, visual content moderation, people, sentiments, speakers, topic extraction, and textual content moderation.
-- **Advanced**: Indexes and extract insights by using audio and video and provides the following insights: transcription, translation, formatting of output captions and subtitles (closed captions), automatic language detection, textual content moderation, audio event detection, emotions, keywords, matched person, named entities (brands, locations, people), OCR, observed people, people, clapperboard detection, digital pattern detection, featured clothing insight, textless slate detection, sentiments, speakers, scenes (keyframes and shots), textual logo detection, black frames, visual content moderation, and topic extraction.
+- **Advanced**: Indexes and extract insights by using audio and video and provides the following insights: transcription, translation, formatting of output captions and subtitles (closed captions), automatic language detection, textual content moderation, audio event detection, emotions, keywords, matched person, named entities (brands, locations, people), OCR, observed people, people, clapper board detection, digital pattern detection, featured clothing insight, textless slate detection, sentiments, speakers, scenes (keyframes and shots), textual logo detection, black frames, visual content moderation, and topic extraction.

 ### Streaming quality options

 There are two options for streaming indexed videos:

 - **Single bitrate**: If the video height is greater than or equal to 720p HD, Azure AI Video Indexer encodes it with a resolution of 1280 x 720.
 Otherwise, it's encoded as 640 x 468.
 - **No streaming**: Insights are generated but no streaming operation is performed and the video isn't available on the Azure AI Video Indexer website.
 When No streaming is selected, you aren't billed for encoding.

 ## Customizing content models

 Azure AI Video Indexer allows you to customize some of its models to be adapted to your specific use case.
-These models include [brands](customize-brands-model-how-to.md), [language](customize-language-model-how-to.md), [person](customize-person-model-how-to.md) and [speech](customize-speech-model-how-to.md).
+These models include [brands](customize-brands-model-how-to.md), [language](customize-language-model-how-to.md), [person](customize-person-model-how-to.md), and [speech](customize-speech-model-how-to.md).

 ## Insights and media storage

 ### Insight storage

-All indexing insights and metadata are kept in storage accounts managed by VI and you are not charged for this storage.
+All indexing insights and metadata are kept in storage accounts managed by VI and you aren't charged for this storage.

 ### Media storage
 Your VI account is connected to an Azure Storage account.
 You control and pay for the usage of this storage account.
-When indexing a video, the following files are stored in this account:
+The following files are stored in this account when a video is indexed:

 - The source file.
-This is kept in case you want to re-index the video in the future.
+It's kept in case you want to reindex the video in the future.
 - A new encoded file when the streaming quality is set to single bitrate.

 ### Deleting media

-Indexed media and all its associated files and insights can be deleted in 3 ways:
+Indexed media and all its associated files and insights can be deleted in three ways:

 1. Delete the files with the [Video Indexer portal](https://www.videoindexer.ai/).
 1. Use the [Delete Video](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Delete-Video) or [Delete Video Source File](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Delete-Video-Source-File) request.
 1. If you don't need to keep the original media file in storage, when using the API, set the `retentionPeriod` parameter to between 1-7.
-This will delete the video 1-7 days after it was indexed.
+The video is deleted 1-7 days after it was indexed.